 The National Dishes of Ireland

-Irish Stew is a thick hearty dish of mutton, potatoes, and onions and undisputedly the national dish of Ireland.
+Irish Stew is a thick, hearty dish of mutton, potatoes, and onions and undisputedly the national dish of Ireland.
 Within the dish are many of the ingredients synonymous with the island, potatoes being one of the most recognized.
-There is debate whether modern translations of the dish containing carrots and other vegetables are truly an Irish stew but the original recipe is the winner of this accolade.
+There is debate about whether modern translations of the dish containing carrots and other vegetables are truly an Irish stew, but the original recipe is the winner of this accolade.

 The National Dishes of Scotland

 Haggis is regarded as the Scottish national dish.
 It is a sheep's stomach stuffed with offal, suet, onions, and oatmeal.
-The result is an exotic type of sausage.
+The result is a loose type of sausage.
 Though it was traditionally eaten only on Hogmanay (New Year's Eve) and Burns' night, it is now eaten year-round.
 The haggis is celebrated in "Address to a Haggis," a poem by Scotland's most famous poet, Robert Burns.